Limits

 What to do when you hit a limit

-compatibility-dateis recent enough that Unbound’s 30 s CPU budget applies. - Memory exceeded — almost always means the source is bigger than
+- Memory exceeded: almost always means the source is bigger than

 ~4000×4000.
 Either downsize at origin or set